khamseen/BB-1.3/README.md

 - Optimizations to code and functionality<br>
 - Enhanced building placement mechanic<br>
-- Expanded build recipe menu (new item requirements, 1.8+ only!)<br>
+- Expanded build recipe menu (new item requirements)<br>
 - No more entering codes, they've been replaced by a one time entry of player UIDs<br>
 - No more broken removals (we now store the object UID in an array, so they can always be removed)<br>
 - Booby Traps work!
 They will now only detonate with players who aren't marked as friendly<br>
 - Base Flags, build a flag and you and your friends can build within a 200 metre radius<br>
-- Shared ownership, you can share the stored flag player UIDs with any base building item you own, your friends can then use/remove that item as if it was theirs<br>
+- Shared ownership, you can share the stored flag player UIDS with any base building item you own, your friends can then use/remove that item as if it was theirs<br>
 - Roofs!
 There is now a roof option to build, these can be toggled on/off like the gates<br>
 - Lights!
 Place barrels around your base and toggle them on/off to light it up at night<br>
+- More Lights!
+Thanks to a modified version of AxeMan's tower lighting script, players can build and toggle tower lighting around their base!<br>
+- Optional AI Base Guards (Requires Sarge AI, only tested with v1.5.0 no support will be given for older versions)<br>
 <br><br>

 ### RECOMMENDED TO GET STARTED ###